 I have IBD and I am thinking of becoming pregnant.
 Will my disease make it harder for me to become pregnant?

-Women with UC and inactive CD are as likely to become pregnant as women without IBD.
+Those with UC and inactive CD are as likely to become pregnant as those without IBD.
 Active CD may decrease the ability to become pregnant by increasing inflammation in the pelvic organs.
-It may be more difficult to become pregnant if you have had surgery for IBD, as the surgery may have caused scar tissue to form in the pelvic region and around the fallopian tubes.
+It may be harder to become pregnant if you have had surgery for IBD, as the surgery may have caused scar tissue to form in the pelvic region and around the fallopian tubes.

 How will pregnancy affect my symptoms?

 The effects can vary.
-Women who are in remission from their CD at the start of pregnancy may have no change in symptoms, an improvement of symptoms, or a worsening of symptoms.
-For women whose symptoms are active at the time of conception, many will continue to have active disease throughout pregnancy.
+People who are in remission from their CD at the start of pregnancy may have no change in symptoms, an improvement of symptoms, or a worsening of symptoms.
+For those whose symptoms are active at the time of conception, many will continue to have active disease throughout pregnancy.
 Cigarette smoking and stopping IBD medicines may also increase disease symptoms.

 UC may become more active in the first or second trimester.
-However, some women will see their symptoms improve early in pregnancy.
-For women whose UC is active at conception, half will have worsening of symptoms during pregnancy.
+However, some people will see their symptoms improve early in pregnancy.
+For people whose UC is active at conception, half will have worsening of symptoms during pregnancy.

 I have IBD and I am newly pregnant.
 Do I have a higher chance of miscarriage because of my medical condition?

 Miscarriage can occur in any pregnancy.
 In people whose IBD is inactive, the chance for miscarriage should not be significantly increased.
-However, the risk may be greater with increase in severity of the condition.
+However, the risk may be greater with active IBD depending on the severity of the symptoms.